GuardianLabs/guardian-keyper/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Guardian Keyper is a mobile app for solving the problem of securely storing seed phrases and secrets.
-With Keyper, the user can designate several devices (e.g. his friends or family's phones) as her personal "Guardians".
-After that, the user can back up a seed phrase by splitting it into several Shards and sending those to the Guardians.
-Every shard by itself is useless: to reassemble the secret, one needs to collect a certain majority (e.g. 3 out of 5) of shards of the secret.
+Guardian Keyper is a mobile app for securely backing up seed phrases and secrets.
+The user can choose several devices (e.g. his friends or family's phones) as her personal "Guardians".
+After that, the user can back up a seed phrase by splitting it into several Shards and sending those to the designated Guardians.
+Every shard by itself is useless: to reassemble the secret, one needs to collect a certain majority of the shards (e.g. 3 out of 5).

-The general idea of Keyper is that to secure the most precious information we possess - our seed phrases - we should employ the power of our social connections.
+The general idea of Keyper is: to secure the most precious information we possess - our seed phrases - we should employ the power of our social connections.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>